 Tickets, Passes & Fares

-Strathcona County Transit commuter tickets have a new look.
-The new design includes additional security features and enables customers to use their tickets on the Edmonton LRT.
+The new Strathcona County Transit commuter tickets have a new design that includes additional security features and enables customers to use their tickets on the Edmonton LRT.

 Old-style tickets and ticket exchanges

-- Effective February 1, 2016, commuter tickets of the various old designs will no longer be accepted for use on Strathcona County Transit, Edmonton Transit or St. Albert Transit.
+- Effective February 1, 2016, commuter tickets of the various old designs are no longer accepted for use on Strathcona County Transit, Edmonton Transit or St. Albert Transit.

 Why is the design changing?